Thanet District: History

 The Isle of Thanet is the major part of the district.
-Formed over 7,000 years ago and separated from the mainland by the Wantsum Channel, it has always borne the brunt of invasions from the Continent.
-An Isle of Thanet Rural District had existed from the Local Government Act 1894 until it was abolished in 1935 to form part of Eastry Rural District.
-The current District was formed in 1974, by the addition of the area over which was once the Wantsum Channel, including the settlement of Sarre.
+This was formerly an island separated from the mainland by the Wantsum Channel.
+The channel gradually closed between the 12th and 16th centuries through a combination of natural silting and artificial land reclamation.
+An Isle of Thanet Rural District covering the rural parts of the isle had existed from 1894 until it was abolished in 1935 to form part of Eastry Rural District.